-- The Group has an accumulated retained losses reserve of \$74.8 million and a reorganization reserve of \$44.6 million (which is in substance primarily retained losses).
-These losses include a non-cash expense of \$66.5 million incurred in 2014 related to fair valuing of embedded derivatives arising on preference shares - The Group has not generated revenue from its operations to date and expects to continue to incur losses in the medium term - The Group had operating cash out flows of \$11.6 million during the year ended 2015 (2014: \$11.4 million) - Regulatory approval for the commercialization of ReActiv8 is not guaranteed and in the US is dependent on the successful completion of the ReActiv8-B Clinical Trial and obtaining PMA approval from the FDA into the future.
-As at 31 December 2015, the Group reported cash of \$16.6 million and the last tranche of the IPF debt facility of \$4.5 million can be drawn down at the Group's discretion up to 31 July 2016, following CE Marking approval of ReActiv8.
+- The Group has an accumulated retained losses reserve of \$94.7 million and a reorganization reserve of \$44.6 million (which is in substance, primarily, retained losses).
+These losses include a non-cash expense of \$66.5 million incurred in 2014 related to fair valuing of embedded derivatives arising on preference shares - The Group expects to continue to incur losses in the medium term - The Group had operating cash out flows of \$16.7 million during the year ended 2016 (2015: \$11.6 million) - Regulatory approval for the commercialization of ReActiv8 is not guaranteed and in the US is dependent on the successful completion of the ReActiv8-B Clinical Trial and obtaining PMA approval from the FDA

-To fund the clinical trials and commercialization of ReActiv8 the Group has raised debt and equity and it continues to explore funding strategies (e.g.: equity, debt, partnering) to support the Group's activities
+To fund the clinical trials and commercialization of ReActiv8 the Group has raised debt and equity and it continues to explore funding strategies (e.g.: equity, debt, partnering) to support the Group's activities into the future.
+As at 31 December 2016, the Group reported cash of \$36.7 million.

-After making enquiries and having considered the conditions noted above and the options available to the Group, the Directors have a reasonable expectation that the Group can carefully monitor its cash flows and has the ability to consider alternative strategies and budgets to ensure that the Group will have sufficient funds to be able to meet its liabilities as they fall due for a period of at least 12 months from the date of the Financial Statements and are satisfied that the Financial Statements should be prepared on a going concern basis.
+After making enquiries and having considered the conditions noted above and the options available to the Group, the Directors have a reasonable expectation that the Group can carefully monitor its cash flows and has the ability to consider various strategies for additional funding and budgets to manage cash (e.g.: pause projects, delay recruitment and focus on specific milestones) to ensure that the Group will have sufficient funds to be able to meet its liabilities as they fall due for a period of at least 12 months from the date of approval of the Financial Statements and are satisfied that the Financial Statements should be prepared on a going concern basis.